What if you don't need to leave your everyday life behind to go deeper?

 There is a field

-Life is busy, barely time for coffee, let alone perspective.
+Life is busy, some days there's barely time for coffee, let alone perspective.
 Same old worries, habits and self talk.

 And the years are slipping by.

-This is an invitation to see what’s really going on so you can convert your bad habits into your strongest allies and choose what you really want for your life (instead of having it chosen for you).
+Practically, it's a way to speak about what’s really going on so you can see your repeating habits as your strongest allies and choose what you really want for your life (instead of having it chosen for you).

-There Is A Field': Creating space in the tangle of life.
-Fortnightly 1-on-1 sessions, minimum 4 months, online or in-person, with an optional ‘wild’ day.
+Fortnightly 1-on-1 sessions, minimum 8 sessions, online or in-person, with an optional ‘wild’ day.

 “Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I’ll meet you there.”